songchen1999/yelp-camp/README.md

 * Deployed to Heroku

 Features:
-- User can comment,  post, and edit or user its post and display its profile, while admin user can access to all comments and posts
+- User can comment,  post with a timestamp, and edit or delete user's post and display user's profile, while admin user can access to all comments and posts

 link: http://www.songchen.space/campgrounds